Articles & Reviews

 Lotus Magazine Summer 1994

-Body, Heart, and Soul is an opportunity for people to restore their capacity for open and profound ways of relating and sexual sharing.
+Body, Heart, and Soul is an opportunity for people to experience sexual trauma healing and restore their capacity for open and profound ways of relating and sexual sharing.

 Body, Heart, and Soul is a seven-day intensive training program exploring the roots of our sexual being and is structured as a series of experiences designed to heal the sexual-sensual and emotional wounds that many people in our society carry.
 The healing and educational sessions serve to dissolve fears, guilt, shame, and restrictive beliefs that decrease the pleasures of intimacy and sexual loving.